Percival David: Personal life

 He married in 1920, in London, and inherited his father's baronetcy in 1926.

-He funded the excavation of the southern tomb in Seobongchong(서봉총) and visited there in 1929.
-Seobongchong are 2 old tombs of Silla kingdom at Gyeongju, South Korea.
-But the excavation was processed by Japanese scholars because Korea was Japanese colony in 1920s.
-So, they named the tomb 'David chong'(David-tomb), but present Korean scholars call it 'Seobongchong nambun'(서봉총 남분, southern tomb in Seobongchong).
+He funded the excavation of the southern tomb in Seobongchong (서봉총) and visited there in 1929.
+Seobongchong are two old tombs of Silla kingdom at Gyeongju, South Korea.
+But the excavation was processed by Japanese scholars because Korea was a Japanese colony in 1920s.
+So, they named the tomb 'David chong'(David-tomb), but present Korean scholars call it Seobongchong nambun (서봉총 남분, southern tomb in Seobongchong).

 Career

 David was a financier and the chairman of Sassoon, J. David and Co Ltd., in Bombay.